jiefeixia/Pointer/README.md

 ## Installation
 * Download the whole folder and decompression
 * Required environment: python 3.5+
-* Required packages: `requirement.txt`.
-You can install by `pip install -r requirement.txt`
+* Required packages: `requirements.txt`.
+You can install by `pip install -r requirements.txt`
   You need to download the [chrome driver](http://chromedriver.chromium.org/downloads) and add its path to your environment variable for selenium.
 * If you are using Anaconda, don't forget to activate your environment by `activate env_name`(you can find your environment name by `conda env list`).
 Or you might see the error
 ```